Warning: Constant WP_CRON_LOCK_TIMEOUT already defined in /home1/ericjogi/public_html/wp-config.php on line 91

 i am an ordained minister in the united church of christ currently serving as the pastor of the federated church of sycamore. i received my master of divinity in 2017 from harvard divinity school and am also a proud badger, having graduated from the university of wisconsin-madison in 2011.

-i spent the first 18 years of my life growing up in a family of nine in rural wisconsin “where the cows outnumber the people,” but have spent the past 12 years living in urban areas and working with community partnerships in Cambodia, Kenya, Nepal, Israel-Palestine and the US-Mexico border. i am passionate about forming interfaith coalitions and partnerships in the community to advocate and work for social justice.
+i spent the first 18 years of my life growing up in a family of nine in rural wisconsin “where the cows outnumber the people;” the next 12 years living in urban areas and working with community partnerships in Cambodia, Kenya, Nepal, Israel-Palestine and the US-Mexico border; and since 2019, I have pastored the federated church in sycamore, il. i am passionate about forming interfaith coalitions and community partnerships to advocate and work for social justice.

-for me, this important work begins in the home, with my wife, shrestha singh, whose life and work also exists at the intersections of the arts, social justice, and community healing.
+for me, this important work begins at home with my wife, shrestha singh–whose life and work also exist at the intersections of the arts, social justice, and community healing–our fun-loving toddler, and our playful rescue kitty, clooney.

 a few random things about me: